Women's football in Wales: Domestic League

+A Premier League Cup was started in 2014.
+The restructure in 2021 saw the Premier League Cup be rebranded to the Adran Trophy.
+The current holders from the 23/24 are Cardiff City, after a 5-1 win in the final versus Swansea City.

 National team

 The national team are affiliated with both UEFA and FIFA.
 Founded in 1973, they first entered the FIFA Women's World Cup and UEFA Women's Championship in 1995.
 They are yet to qualify for the final stages of either tournament, their best effort being during the attempt to reach the 2019 World Cup, when they came second in their group.
 In June 2018 they reached an all time high position of 29 in the FIFA rankings, in contrast to their lowest position of 57 in 2006.
 There are also national teams for women and girls at age restricted levels (under 19, under 17 etc.).
 As of November 2021 current internationals Jess Fishlock and Helen Ward are the most capped and highest scoring senior national players in history.
+Wales qualified for their first major tournament Euro 2025.